garjust/chessv2/src/chess/README.md

 - Decrease weight of moves to squares attacked by pawns
 - King pinned to square being castled through is now a legal move again in kingMoves of piece-movement-control.ts

-### Attack Maps

-Note: calling `attacksOnSquare` between 1-9 times per move generation (once for checks, 0-8 for king moves)

-> Can use the attack map to generate most moves
-  > Need to prune moves leaving self in check and moves capturing own-pieces
-  > Notable handles sliding moves really well which is slow.